CALL HOME AND SEE HOW THEY ARE

-If your teenager is going to be home alone, you can call home during the evening to see how things are going.
-Calling home shows that you care.
-It’s a good idea to tell your teenager in advance that you’re going to call them, so they understand why you’re doing it.
+Is your teenager home alone?
+Call home during the evening to see how they’re doing.
+It shows that you care.
+It’s a good idea to tell them in advance that you’re going to call so that they’re expecting it.

-If you’re throwing a party, you have to keep a really tight lid on it.
-If you post it on social meda, everyone will turn up.
+If you’re going to throw a party, you have to be really careful.
+If you post it on social media, everyone will come.

 Elliot, aged 15, Örebro

-If you decide not to allow your teenager to be home alone, it doesn’t have to mean that you don’t trust your son or daughter.
-Spending time together as a family outside the home is good too, and it’s by no means certain that your teenager will find it boring – which he or she might, initially, pretend.
-And learning to compromise is an important skill, too.
+Deciding not to leave your teenager home alone doesn’t have to mean that you don’t trust them.
+Spending family time together outside the home is good too, and it’s by no means certain that your teenager won’t be keen, even if they initially show a lack of enthusiasm for the idea.